 I chatted with them in Mandarin.
 “This is totally unfair,” one of them told me.
 “Why are our children facing such discrimination?”

 When I caught up with Zhao weeks later, he was already looking toward the future.
 “We start with elite schools, but we’re not stopping there,” he said.
 At the end of August, Zhao and AACE turned their attention to the University of California, Berkeley, whose chancellor Carol Christ had recently reiterated the school’s commitment to racial diversity.
 In the next decade, Berkeley aims to increase its Latino student body population to at least 25%, as well as admit more black and Native American students.
-In a letter sent to Christ and the DOE’s Civil Rights Division, Zhao expressed outrage over her statement, calling it a “racial quota” that would “hurt the admissions probabilities” of Asian American students.
+In a letter sent to Christ and the ED’s Civil Rights Division, Zhao expressed outrage over her statement, calling it a “racial quota” that would “hurt the admissions probabilities” of Asian American students.
 Zhao hinted at a possible legal challenge: “We reserve all our legal rights to take necessary steps against your institution, in order to protect Asian American children’s constitutional rights to equal education.”

 What astonished me in talking with the immigrant parents of my fellow Ivy League rejects while reporting on this story is the degree to which they feel their children have truly suffered, despite any real evidence to the contrary.
 One parent expressed to me, anger suffusing his voice, how his stepdaughter, who went to Carnegie Mellon and then UCLA’s medical school, had been slighted by not getting into a “top-20 university.”
 Earlier this summer, I spoke with the father of the unnamed plaintiff in the SFFA lawsuit and asked him how his son has been impacted by his rejection from Harvard.